 The Hi-Lo Welding Gauge is a multipurpose and versatile gauge.
-As with many of our gauges, both standard and metric units of measurement are available directly on the gauge for dimensional verification.
+As with many of our gauges, both Inch & Metric units of measurement are available directly on the gauge for dimensional verification.

 With the Hi-Lo Gauge, you can measure:

 * Internal misalignment after fit up

 * Material thickness after fit up

 * Fit-up gap after fit-up